-Investing activities in 2022 used cash of \$425.7 million primarily related to the acquisition of Torgau for \$256.6 million and capital expenditures of \$178.7 million.
-In 2022, we received property insurance proceeds of \$8.6 million, which included the final payment of \$6.4 million for the Peace River recovery boiler claim and initial payments of \$2.2 million for the Stendal fire claim.
-Investing activities in 2021 used cash of \$187.1 million comprised primarily of capital expenditures of \$159.4 million and \$51.3 million for the acquisition of Mercer Mass Timber.
+Investing activities in 2022 used cash of \$424.6 million primarily related to the acquisition of Torgau for \$256.6 million and capital expenditures of \$178.7 million.
+In 2022, capital expenditures related primarily to upgrades to the wood rooms at our Canadian mills, capacity expansion projects and initial costs to rebuild the wood chip conveying systems at our Stendal mill and initial costs to construct the Rosenthal lignin plant.
+In 2022, we received property insurance proceeds of \$8.6 million which included the final payment of \$6.4 million for the Peace River recovery boiler claim and the initial payments of \$2.2 million for the Stendal fire claim.